mobius-software-ltd/iotbroker.cloud-java-client/README.md

 ### Project description

 IoTBroker.cloud Java Client is an application that allows you to connect to the server using MQTT, MQTT-SN, AMQP or COAP protocols.
 IoTBroker.cloud Java Client gives the opportunity to exchange messages using protocols mentioned above.
-Your data can be also encrypted with TLS or DTLS secure protocols.
+Your data can be also encrypted with TLS or DTLS.

 Below you can find a brief description of each protocol that can help you make your choice.
 If you need to get more information, you can find it in our [blog](https://www.iotbroker.cloud/clientApps/Java/MQTT).